nazhimkalam/auth-jwt/README.md

 * This repo contains code for both authentication and authorization.

+* This template can be reused for any project that needs to authenticate users etc...

 * Both the frontend and backend are available using javascript.

 * Authentication is done using [passport.js](http://www.passportjs.org/) and Authorization is done using [JWT](https://jwt.io/).